 Flashbacks are one of the most misunderstood literary devices in the writer’s toolbox.
 In fact, many writers shy away from using them, or champion a “rule” that they should never be used in serious writing, because they’ve seen them done so poorly in the past.
 Herein lies the conundrum: most of the time, when a flashback scene is done well, you don’t notice it at all.

 If you’ve thought about using a flashback scene in your writing but haven’t been quite sure where to begin, you’re in the right place.
 We’ll demystify the purpose of this device in literature, show you how to write flashbacks in your writing, and give you some examples of flashback in literature to help you on your journey.

 What is a flashback in writing?

-A flashback in literature terms, sometimes known as an “analepsis,” is a chronological deviation from the present story.
-It happens when you take a step away from the current events of your story to explore something that’s already happened in another point in time.
+A flashback is a break in the chronological events of a story.
+It happens when you take a step away from the current events of your plot to explore something that’s already happened in another point in time.
 Flashbacks occur whenever you want to show the readers something in the past, rather than telling them about it.

 These are often events that happened before the book begins—something within a character’s past, or even the past of one of their ancestors.
 Sometimes, however, your flashback scene might be to an earlier event in your narrative—for example, if some past event that occurred early on in the narrative was later referenced by your main character, so that it takes on new meaning.
-You might see these types of flashback scenes being called “external analepsis” (outside of the story) and “internal analepsis” (within the story).
+You might see these types of flashback scenes being called “external analepsis” (outside of the story) and “internal analepsis” (within the present story).

 In other words, an external flashback is an event that takes place before the first page of your book.
 An internal flashback is a throwback to something from earlier in your book that the readers have already seen once before.

 Why use flashbacks in writing fiction?